mcosovic/FactorGraph.jl/README.md

     Default settings: `PROB::Float64 = 0.6`, `ALPH::Float64 = 0.4`;

     Note: We use an improved BP algorithm that applies synchronous scheduling  with randomized damping.
 The randomized damping parameter pairs lead to a trade-off between the number of non-converging simulations and the rate of convergence.
-In general, for the selection of "prob" and "alph" for which only a small fraction of messages are combined with their values in a previous iteration, and that is a case for "prob" close to 0 or "alph" close to 1, we observe a large number of non-converging simulations.
+In general, for the selection of "PROB" and "ALPH" for which only a small fraction of messages are combined with their values in a previous iteration, and that is a case for "PROB" close to 0 or "ALPH" close to 1, we observe a large number of non-converging simulations.

 4. Virtual Factor Nodes
     - `MEAN` - the mean value of virtual factor nodes;